Outpatients Department

 How we can help you

-The Adult Outpatient Department provides outpatient appointments with doctors, nurses and allied health professionals from a range of surgical and medical specialties.
-Most outpatient appointments are managed through this Department but some specialties manage their own appointments and have different locations in our Hospital.
+The Adult Outpatient Department provides outpatient appointments with doctors, nurses, and allied health professionals from a range of surgical and medical specialties.
+Most outpatient appointments are managed through this Department, however, some specialties manage their own appointments and have different locations within Prince of Wales.

 We provide outpatient clinics across a range of surgical and medical specialties, including:

-If you need to change or cancel your appointment please telephone 02 9382 0400.
+If your address or phone number changes or if you need to change or cancel your appointment please telephone 02 9382 0400.

 Can I chose the day and time I attend the department for my appointment?